Professor George Warimwe

 BVM PhD MRCVS

-We are at forefront of addressing the global shortage in Yellow Fever (YF) vaccine supply through conduct of multicentre clinical trials to evaluate the utility of fractional vaccine dosing for epidemic control.
-Findings from this work could have a major impact on the number of doses that can be given based on the current global stock of YF vaccine and the number of doses that are produced for future use.
+We are also addressing the global shortage in Yellow Fever (YF) vaccine supply through trials to evaluate the utility of fractional vaccine dosing for epidemic control.
+Findings from this work will have a major impact on the number of doses that can be administered based on the current global stock of YF vaccine and the number of doses that are produced for future use.
 Our recent work on COVID-19 serology in Kenya has informed decisions on the national pandemic response and remains one of the most comprehensive COVID-19 seroepidemiological programmes in Africa to date.
+More recently we have uncovered a high burden of chikungunya virus (CHIKV) infections among children in coastal Kenya highlighting an urgent need to develop and evaluate vaccines that can safely provide protection against CHIKV in children in Kenya and other settings in Africa where disease is endemic.

 Recent publications